-What is it?
+What is ADHD in children?

 Attention-deficit/hyperactivity disorder (ADHD) is a common developmental disorder that affects how people behave.
 Children with ADHD may not be able to sit still.
 They may fidget, cut others off and act on impulse.
 They may find it hard to focus, finish tasks and follow orders.
 Teens may also have mood swings, low self-esteem and take risks.
 Their school work may suffer.
 Someone with ADHD can show some or all of these symptoms.
 The causes are still not known.